 You don’t *need* to seal your rustic sign, however if you live in a dry environment, it’s a great way to keep your board from drying out too quickly.
 You might also want a glossy or satin-y finish that your paint/stain doesn’t give you, in which case a sealant is perfect.

-Once you seal your DIY wooden sign, let it dry for 24 hours before hanging or displaying.
+Once you seal your DIY wood sign, let it dry for 24 hours before hanging or displaying.

 Three steps is about as easy as it gets to make a beautiful sign like this!
 I know that if I can do it, anyone can do it.
 This type of wooden sign goes so well with farmhouse, rustic, or industrial decor.